Reviews

 Chronic Illnesses: Long COVID

-Symptoms Treated: Sense Of Smell - Better long time
+Symptoms Treated: Smell Loss - Better long time

 The first treatment I tried for my smell loss was a smell retraining kit.
 I used it once or twice a day for about two months.
 My sense of smell improved slightly, but the change wasn't very significant, so I stopped.
 Later, I talked to an ENT who told me that to be effective, smell retraining must be performed twice a day for at least six months straight.
 Perhaps if I had done that, my results would have been better.